G0PLY/DCLXVI_X/README.md

 =======

 Diablo 1 Mod DCLXVI by G0PLY,
-made using DevilutionX v1.41 by GalaXyHaXz and Devilution Team.
+made using DevilutionX v1.41 by GalaXyHaXz and Contributors of Devilution/DevilutionX.
 =======
 --------------------------------------------------------------------------------------------------